 - To experience what muscle failure is so that you can better estimate your RIR;

 - To create maximum growth stimulus when you have little time to train (such as with High Intensity Training).
 More about that in the next paragraph.

 Henselmans also advises his clients to only train the last set of an exercise to muscle failure.

 Should you train to muscle failure or not?
 Fortunately, you don’t have to choose.
-After all, real life is not a scientific study in which one half only trains until muscle failure and the other half never.
-What matters is that you apply failure training with some policy.
+After all, real life is not a scientific study in which one half trains exclusively to muscle failure and the other half never.
+The point is that you apply failure training with some policy.

 In principle, training to muscle failure is not necessary to achieve maximum gains.
-In fact, it’s better to keep a few reps “in the tank” to avoid disproportionate fatigue.
+In fact, it’s better to keep a few reps ‘in the tank’ to avoid disproportionate fatigue.
 Therefore, train on average with 1-3 RIR, to be more precise 1-2 RIR for isolation exercises and 2-3 RIR for compound exercises.

-Probably, the more experienced you are (i.e. the closer you are to your genetic potential), the closer you should train to muscle failure.
-As an advanced lifter, therefore, also do a few sets until muscle failure, but with caution: only with isolating exercises, only in the last set of an exercise, and possibly in the last week before a deload.
+Probably the more experienced you are (i.e. the closer you are to your genetic potential), the closer you should train to muscle failure.
+As an advanced athlete, therefore, also do a few sets until muscle failure, but with caution: only with isolating exercises, only in the last set of an exercise, or in the last week for a deload.

-Natural bodybuilding is all about training smart and that is not necessarily the same as training as hard as possible.
-Training to muscle failure must be done carefully, and therefore in a dosed manner.
+Remember: natural bodybuilding is about training smart and that is not necessarily the same as training as hard as possible.
+Training to muscle failure must be done carefully and therefore in doses.
 Referring to the figure below: you train at least ‘Hard’, sometimes ‘Hard AF’ and occasionally until ‘Failure’.
 Training with RIR certainly does not mean easy training.

 Dit bericht op Instagram bekijken